Engineering report showed 'major structural damage' before Surfside condo collapse

 The report was released late Friday by the city of Surfside as rescuers continued to dig through the rubble Saturday at the Champlain Towers South.

-They were trying to find any of the 159 people who remain missing.
+They were trying to find any of the more than 150 people who remain missing.

 The engineering report did not warn of imminent danger from the damage.
 But it did note the need for costly repairs to fix the slab, as well as damaged concrete columns beams and walls in the parking garage.